tshepang/blog/content/The Life of David Gale (2003).md

 A very well-made political drama focused on the issue of death penalty.
 Full of good performances, my favorite being the lawyer of the title character.
-I have, for a long time, considered it a masterpiece, which was perhaps careless, considering that I don\'t remember watching it more than once.
-A revisit wasn\'t quite as impactful, but the movie remains impressive.
+I have, for a long time, considered it a masterpiece, which was perhaps careless, considering that I don't remember watching it more than once.
+A revisit wasn't quite as impactful, but the movie remains impressive.
 The last twist is okay, but maybe needless (and earned the movie dislike from many).
 A better twist happens earlier in the movie.